Are You Walking on Eggshells? Signs of Emotional Manipulation in Relationships

 You Deserve Safe, Respectful Love

-Feeling like you’re walking on eggshells is not the hallmark of a healthy relationship.
-Constantly second-guessing yourself, apologizing for your emotions, or trying to “be better” just to avoid conflict isn’t love, it’s emotional manipulation.
-And it doesn’t have to be your normal.
+Feeling like you’re walking on eggshells is not a sign of a healthy relationship.
+Constantly shrinking yourself to avoid conflict is not emotional safety.

 Next